mogden16/TradierTDA_Trader/README.md

 - The collections you will find in the Api_Trader database will be the following:

+1. analysis
-  1. users
+2. users
-  2. queue
+3. queue
-  3. open_positions
+4. open_positions
-  4. closed_positions
+5. closed_positions
-  5. rejected
+6. rejected
-  6. canceled
+7. canceled
-  7. strategies
+8. strategies

+- The analysis collection stores all alerts so that the bot recognizes a duplicate alert (tracks timestamp of alert & symbol)

 - The users collection stores all users and their individial data, such as name and accounts.